 His domestic stoneware, with its subtle wood ash glazes, shows both English traditional and Oriental influence.

-Pictures: early portrait in Céramque et Verre, 1985 ( (picture Don Honeyman); Portrait (source: David Mellor); portrait (source: Pottery studio); three pictures with objects from the J.W.N. van Achterbergh collection (source: Gaveler's Amsterdam, auction 2010).
+Images: Richard Batterham, early portrait in Céramque et Verre, 1985 ( (picture Don Honeyman); portrait (source: David Mellor); Richard in his workshop, photo Millie Pilkington (source The Blackmore Vale, 2021); three pictures with objects from the J.W.N. van Achterbergh collection (source: Gaveler's Amsterdam, auction 2010).